Click to read a Review:

-There are some grammatical errors in the book, but the story keeps you so engaged that you don’t really notice them.
+The story keeps you engaged all the way through, as you find out what happened between Christie and Martin’s families.
 If you’re looking for a beautiful, romantic story that will keep you captivated until the end, this is the perfect book.

 The Unravelling is the prequel to The Volunteer, and tells us the stories of Ryan and Jennifer.
 While the story of The Volunteer slowly develops as we follow the protagonist Sam, this book jumps straight in and pulls the reader along in a flurry of emotions.
 We find out the events that caused Ryan’s PTSD and how his psychologist is not all she seems, and the author cleverly interweaves Jennifer’s story with that of Ryan.
 This dark, psychological thriller manages to keep the tension going throughout the whole book, and you find yourself unable to put it down as it leads you towards its horrific, unexpected conclusion.